neulab/explainaboard_web/README.md

    - The recommended way is to install [nvm](https://github.com/nvm-sh/nvm) and use `nvm` to manage node versions.
 Run `nvm install` to install node and npm.

-2. Install `java`.
-Verify that `java` is installed correctly in your environment by running `java --version`.

-3. Generate code for API layer
+2. Generate code for API layer

    - Run `npm run gen-api-code` to generate code for api layer (both server and client).
      Please remember to run this whenever OpenAPI definition changes.

-4. Setup dev environment for the frontend
+3. Setup dev environment for the frontend
    1. Install project dependencies `npm install`
    2. Install frontend dependencies `npm --prefix frontend install`.
 See [FAQ](#npm-install---prefix-frontend-says-we-have-x-vulnerabilities) when `npm` reports vulnerabilities.
-5. Setup dev environment for the backend
+4. Setup dev environment for the backend
    1. Install `python` version >= 3.9.7 and create a venv or conda environment for this project
    2. `pip install -r backend/requirements.txt -r backend/src/gen/requirements.txt`
    3. Create `backend/src/impl/.env` to store all environment variables.
 An example has